marbl/MetagenomeScope/README.md

   - We will visualize the edge-paths described in the `.txt` file.

 **If your graph is in GFA format:**
-  - The contigs in the GFA file should correspond to collapsed edge-paths in the `.txt` file, so we can't really visualize these edge-paths.

-  - However, if there are node names in the GFA file that match up with row names in the `.txt` file, we will extract information from the `.txt` file (e.g. coverage) and show it in the interface as node data.
+  - If there are node names in the GFA file that match up with row names in the `.txt` file, we will extract information from the `.txt` file (e.g. coverage) and show it in the interface as node data.

 **If your graph is not in DOT or GFA format:**
   - We will ignore the `.txt` file.
-Flye should only generate DOT or GFA files, so like... where did you even get this data from :skull:
+(Since Flye should only generate DOT or GFA assembly graphs, at least to my knowledge?)

 <hr/>
 </details>